 c.
 ERCOT Provided ESI ID Extract File

 To facilitate the error correction process described above, ERCOT shall provide a ‘DRData_ESIID_List’ file to each REP identified as having a reporting requirement.
 This information will be extracted from ERCOT systems listing all ESI IDs owned by the REP on September 1 of the survey year.
 Details of this file are provided in the ‘Data Exchange Instructions’ section below.
 The ERCOT-provided file will also list the REP of record date for that period of ownership, the Profile Group (“RES” or “BUS”) and the Meter Data Type.
-The file will be specific to each Data Universal Numbering System (DUNS) and will be provided to REPs using the Proofpoint Secure Share application on or before September 11 of the survey year as described in the ‘Data Exchange Instructions’ section below.
-Due to file size limitations applicable to the Proofpoint Secure Share application ERCOT will partition files accordingly.
+The file will be specific to each Data Universal Numbering System (DUNS) and will be provided to REPs using the ERCOT-designated secure file sharing application on or before September 11 of the survey year as described in the ‘Data Exchange Instructions’ section below.
+Due to file size limitations applicable to the ERCOT-designated secure file sharing application ERCOT will partition files accordingly.
 ERCOT will also honor size restrictions for REPs; REPs with file size restrictions must inform ERCOT as to the maximum file size.

 d.
 REP Event File Submission